-Astrocytes were cultured to confluence in 6-well plates; and then a "wound" was introduced by drawing a tip across the monolayer.
-Cultures were imaged by using Microscope (Leica DMi8) every 2 minutes from 0 to 12 hours, to measure cell migration.
-Five cells of each sample were tracked as subjects by "R" version 3.2.2 to estimate the mean speed for each.
+Astrocytes were cultured to confluence in 6-well plates; and then a 'wound' was introduced by drawing a tip across the monolayer.
+Cultures were imaged by using Microscope (Leica DMi8) every 2 min from 0 to 12 h, to measure cell migration.
+Five cells of each sample were tracked as subjects by 'R' version 3.2.2 to estimate the mean speed for each.